cyberi0/contactos-api/README.md

 php php artisan migrate
 ```

-## Run Seeders in the next order to populate datebase:
+## Run Seeders
-Run the next commands in the path of project:
+You can run Seeders in the next order to populate datebase:
 ```bash
 php artisan db:seed --class=ContactoSeeder
 ```